Please read below for those wanting to understand more about Firewalls and why they can be difficult to diagnose.

 Group rooms are more likely to be impacted by firewall issues as they require more ports to be open.

 This is why we provide Firewall Settings to all companies that have a firewall.
-An IT department can view the settings through the Google doc link here and make the appropriate changes.
+An IT department can view the settings through our document here and make the appropriate changes.

 We keep this document up-to-date, so we suggest sharing directly with the company IT department, rather than PDF, because then it remains updated automatically.